pcun89/Attack-Lab/README.txt

 make handin

-will create a tar file to be submitted via ICON.
 The tar file will contiain these files, ctarget, rtarget, and cookie.txt

      cookie.txt